bensonchn/Wsb_stock_scraper/README.md

 ## Needed Improvements
 Vader sentiment model can be refined to be more custom to financial terms.

 There are a lot of words/slangs that are mistaken for tickers.
-Some stopper words ('a'), slangs('CEO'), or mispelled words for example.
+Some stopper words ('a'), slangs('CEO'), or mispelled words for example, despite already remove many similar words from the list.

 ## Example results:
 Post refers to the Reddit posts headline